wbooker/PloidyPal/README.md

 All data should be stored in a root directory which is referred to throughout use of the program.

-You can download the example folder in the github directory which should allow running of an example dataset instantly.
+You can download the example folder in the github directory which should allow running of an example dataset instantly (once the paths are updated in the csv files).

 Files should be stored in this heirarchy: